adlnet/xAPI-Spec/xAPI-About.md

 <a name="def-profile" ></a>

 __Profile__: A specific set of rules and documentation for implementing xAPI in a particular context.
 Profiles generally provide a particular vocabulary of terms, some created specifically for the profile, and some are referenced from other vocabularies.
 Sometimes a profile might provide multiple vocabularies for different situations, and sometimes someone might curate a vocabulary from multiple sources without creating a profile.

 <a name="def-registration" ></a>

-__Registration__: An instance of a learner experiencing a particular Activity.
+__Registration__: An instance of an Actor experiencing a particular Activity.

 <a name="def-rest" ></a>

-__Representational State Transfer (REST)__: An architecture for designing networked web Services.
+__Representational State Transfer (REST)__: An architecture for designing networked web services.
 It relies on HTTP methods and uses current web best practices.

 <a name="def-service" ></a>